 Where is the Jurassic Coast?

-The World Heritage Site starts (or finishes) at Orcombe Point in East Devon and finishes (or starts) at Studland cliffs in Dorset.
+The World Heritage Site lies between Orcombe Point in East Devon and Studland cliffs in Dorset.
 Between these two points, the boundaries are broadly defined as the average low tide mark to the top of the cliffs, or back of the beach where there are no cliffs.
 This does not include the built up sea-fronts at Exmouth, Sidmouth, Seaton, Lyme Regis, West Bay, Weymouth, Portland Port and Swanage.
 So, it is a set of long thin strips of undeveloped coastline, broken up by the Gateway Towns.
-The Term Jurassic Coast is often used to refer to the whole area between Exmouth and Studland.
-For more details see the map on the home page.
+However the term Jurassic Coast is often used to refer to the whole coastal area between Exmouth and Studland.

 Who owns and looks after the World Heritage Site?